ghchinoy/atmotool/README.md

     atmotool upload file --path /content/home/landing prospect_contentHomeLanding.zip

-### Build zipfiles

-Builds zipfiles, suitable for uploading to Community Manager

-    atmotool zip --prefix <prefix> [--dir <dir>]

-* prefix: Prefix for zip to be created, PREFIX_resourcesThemeDefault.zip will be generated
-* dir: base directory of the CM customization files, defaults to the current directory

-Example usage creating a single zipfile

-    atmotool zip --prefix TEST --dir ./resources/theme/default

-Output would be, in the current working directory:

-    TEST_-resources-theme-default.zip

 ### Download a cms path as zip

 Downloads a zipfile for the indicated CMS path